Fb1234566/parallel-matrix-transposition/README.md

 The executable generated using the steps in the [Build instructions](#build-intructions) and [Debug instructions](#debug-instructions) supports the passing of parameters via command line arguments.
 The possible arguments are:
-- -s \<size\>: Mandatory parameter used to set the size of the matrix
+- -s \<size\>: Mandatory argument used to set the size of the matrix
-- -h: Show help information to the user
+- -h: Show help information